Colloidal nanoparticles in liquid crystals: Bulk properties, biaxiality and untwisting in cholesterics: Homogenized bulk energy

 where $\mb x$ is the large-scale coordinate, $\gb\xi$ is the small-scale coordinate that varies on the length scale $a$ and $\mc R=\mc R(\gb\theta)$ is the rotation matrix pertaining to the Euler angles $\gb\theta$.
 The interface $\Sigma$ is parametrized using $\gb \xi$, with $d\Sigma \sim a^2$.

-In this work, we assume that the NPs are uniformly distributed, so that $p$ is independent of $\mb x$.
+In this work, we assume that the NPs are uniformly distributed so that $p$ is independent of $\mb x$.
 Furthermore, we assume that the NPs are spherical in shape and are experimentally subjected to the same boundary conditions, i.e., $\mb Q_\nu$ is the same for all spherical NPs and consequently, $p$ is also independent of $\theta$.
 Following~\cite{bennett2017multiscale,bennett2018multiscale}, $p(\mb x, \theta) = p$ is a constant under these assumptions and the rotation matrix is simply the identity matrix in~\eqref{homo1}.
 Expanding the integrand in~\eqref{homo1} then yields

-where $\Sigma_s$ is the area of the NP-LC interface, measured in units of $a^2$ (e.g. for a sphere of radius $a$, $\Sigma_s=4\pi$) and
+where $\Sigma_s$ is the area of the NP-LC interface measured in units of $a^2$ (e.g. for a sphere of radius $a$, $\Sigma_s=4\pi$) and

-In general, we can treat the $\mb X$-tensor as a phenomenological $3\times 3$, symmetric, traceless tensor, that is purely determined by the NP-LC surface interactions and represents the collective influence of the NPs, even without knowledge of the underlying microscopic details.
+In general, we can treat the $\mb X$-tensor as a phenomenological $3\times 3$, symmetric, traceless tensor, that is purely determined by the NP-LC surface interactions and represents the collective influence of the spherical NPs, even without knowledge of the underlying microscopic details.
 For example, if $\mb Q_\nu$ corresponds to homeotropic or radial boundary conditions on a spherical particle, then $\mb X = 0$ \cite{canevari2020design}.
 For arbitrary $\mb Q_\nu$ and spherical NPs, $\mb X$ can be non-trivial and we consider multiple possibilities for $\mb X$ in the next sections.
-As noted in~\cite{canevari2020design,canevari2020polydispersity}, one can sometimes write $\mb X = \mb E\otimes\mb E$ where $\mb E$ is an external field and we can redefine $\mb X=\mb E\otimes\mb E-\tfrac{1}{3}\mb I E^2$ to ensure that the isotropic part does not enter into the free energy~\eqref{homo2}.

 Combining the homogenized NP-LC interaction energy density from~\eqref{homo2} with the standard bulk potential $f_B$ from \eqref{eq:2}, the total modified bulk energy density, $f_m$, is defined to be